ilyatbn/aws_alwayson/readme.md

 sudo install.sh / install.cmd (elevated cmd shell)
 ```
 - Must be run as `root` or `nt_authority\system` user since it can update data for multiple user accounts and needs privileges to get the correct information about networking and processes.
-- logs requests to a log file, located in **/var/log/awsao.log** or **c:\ProgramData\awsao\awsao.log**.
+- logs requests to a log file, located in **/var/log/aosvc.log** or **c:\ProgramData\aosvc\aosvc.log**.
 If run manually in windows, will create the log in the same directory it's run from.

 ## Changelog:
 Full changelog is available [here](/changelog.md).